5 best Calgary food events to check out this week | Dished

-August is coming to an end, but there are still some fantastic summer Calgary food events on the horizon.
+Fall is officially around the corner, but there are still some extremely cool Calgary food events coming in September.

-The weather has been great, and the selection of epic food and beverage events continuing look pretty great too.
+The weather is still great, and the fantastic selection of epic food and beverage events continuing into the new season looks even better.

-This week in August has some of the city’s favourite summer food events like tastings, markets, and food bike tours.
+This week has some great Calgary food events like bike tours, whisky tastings, and of course, fun Pride events.

 - You might also like:

-- The Daily Show host Trevor Noah spotted at popular Calgary restaurant

-Here are the best Calgary food events to check out this week.
+Here are the best Calgary food events to check out this week in September.

 Price: Free